QuantConnect/lean-cli/README.md

 Options:
-  --name TEXT  The name of the optimization (a random one is generated if not specified) --push       Push local modifications to the cloud before starting the optimization --open       Automatically open the project in the browser when the optimization has started --verbose    Enable debug logging
+  --name TEXT  The name of the optimization (a random one is generated if not specified) --push       Push local modifications to the cloud before starting the optimization --verbose    Enable debug logging
   --help       Show this message and exit.
 ```